The Sims 4 Realm of Magic: Spellcasting Guide

 A Sim learning a spell in Realm of Magic.

 In addition to spells, Sims can learn a total of 15 distinct potion recipes.
-Many of these are cures or have functions that already exist in game, but we don't yet know what all of them do.
+Many of these are cures or have functions that already exist in game.
 For instance there is a potion that cures curses, and another that replenishes needs.
-We can see the names for all potions but at this time can't discuss exactly what they do.

 Alchemy requires use of a cauldron, purchasable by Sims at home.
 You can also find cauldrons at the Magic HQ - several of them.
 You'll need ingredients in order to make a potion, which takes a bit of time.
 Up to four Sims can work together to speed up the process, or you can take the Blender Arm Perk to improve crafting times.

 You can give other Sims potions or drink them yourself, though be wary - potions can fail and will likely do some horrid things to your Sims, like turn them green or give them a curse.